gowtham974029/react-native-starter/README.md

     "redux-thunk": "^2.3.0"
   },

-  Please Install these dependencies in order to work on these starter project, and ensure the react native installation and support for the libraries to be installed from the official react native webiste https://facebook.github.io/react-native/docs/getting-started .
+  🤩Please Install these dependencies in order to work on these starter project, and ensure the react native installation and support for the libraries to be installed from the official react native webiste https://facebook.github.io/react-native/docs/getting-started .